Tusharjagi/Tango/README.md

 Step-2: install any IDE, I using pychram .

-Step-3: intsall pip pyttsx3, speechRecognition, wikipedia  .
+Step-3: intsall pip pyttsx3, speechRecognition, pyaudio, wikipedia  .

 Step 4: use a voice command and control our pc .